epfml/disco/information/PRIVACY.md

 The value is set to 3 by default and can be changed by modifying `minimumReadyPeers` in each task's trainingInformation.
 More information on the set-up of a task and task personalization can be found [HERE](TASK.md).

-`noiseMagnitude`
+`maxShareValue`

 The user can change the size of the interval from which random numbers are drawn to fill the additive secret shares.
 This allows the user to control the trade-off between accuracy and privacy.
-Larger values for `noiseMagnitude` provide better privacy protection, while smaller values provide better reconstruction accuracy.
+Larger values for `maxShareValue` provide better privacy protection, while smaller values provide better reconstruction accuracy.